 An anesthesiologist’s job is complex and multifaceted.
 Even an experienced professional cannot predict a patient’s exact reaction to anesthesia.
 Administering anesthesia requires an investigation into the patient’s medical history, constant vital sign monitoring, and small adjustments during the procedure as necessary.
 An anesthesiologist must be vigilant during a surgery to detect and prevent issues.
 Even the smallest distraction or moment of carelessness can lead to catastrophic injuries and wrongful death.

-Why You Need Medical Malpractice Lawyers in Philadelphia
+Why You Need a Malpractice Lawyer in Philadelphia

 If you or a loved one has been the victim of anesthesia errors in Philadelphia, contact Anapol Weiss.
 You need experienced and skillful attorneys to go up against anesthesiologists, hospitals, and/or insurance companies in these cases.
-Our firm has recovered billions of dollars in settlements and judgments, and we can help you pursue compensation in or out of the courtroom.
+Our medical malpractice lawyers have recovered billions of dollars in settlements and judgments, and we can help you pursue compensation in or out of the courtroom.
 Anesthesia errors are serious and deserve the attention of a committed local law firm.
 To schedule a free consultation to discuss your case, call (866) 735-2792.